tanzyy96/gimmeworkbot/README.md

 Start date: 7 Feb 2020
 Aim: To build a personal Telegram bot using either the Python or C++ API wrapper
-Target date of completion: 1 Mar 2020
+Target date of completion: TBC (due to external assignments)

 ## TODOS